eszuszu/imbui/README.md

   - formalize a plan for complex data passing or property passing
   - implement graceful and intuitive convention without too much setup
   - touch base with `data-bind` current implementation and ways to utilize, designate as idiom, or re-work into broader strategy if needed
+  - complex data will be passed via signals/effects, primitive data with observed attributes and attributeChangeCallback.
+Context API pattern to avoid prop drilling.

 ## Build Step
   - To-do... `JSDOM` for constructing static markup `data-bind` attribute for content generation, etc,~